Designing Conversational Interfaces – Everything You Need To Know

 It means having a chatbot that engages in conversation with existing and potential customers so that they can quickly get the answers they need; no waiting or having to visit the company’s actual website to look for the information they need.

-Thanks to the Natural Language Processing (NLP) support, these AI-powered chatbots use and recognise the conversational language, making the whole interaction between the users and bots smooth and natural.
+Thanks to Natural Language Processing (NLP) support, these AI-powered chatbots use and recognise the conversational language, making the whole interaction between the users and bots smooth and natural.

 How Does a Conversational UI Work?